Program Alumni and

 focus will be community

-indigenous/place-based giving set within the context
+foundations and local place-based giving set within the context

 of the global philanthropic sector.